HarshKapadia2/talks/elf/content.md

 ## Views of an ELF File

+ELF is an abbreviation for Executable and Linkable Format, which implies that the format it describes has something to do with Execution and Linking.

 **The same ELF file** can be looked at in two different ways, depending on the file handler (Linker or Loader):

 -   Linking View
 -   Execution View

+NOTE: It is important to realise that the same file is being looked at in two different representations.
+There aren't different files.
+It's the same file.
+The same file is just represented differently.

 <p align="center">
     <img src="img/elf-linking-and-execution-views.png" alt="Linking and Execution views of the same ELF file." loading="lazy" />